holoviz/holoviews/doc/Tutorials/index.rst

   ready for selecting, sampling, slicing, viewing, combining, and animating.

+* `Options: <Options>`_
+  How to control the output from HoloViews, from either pure Python or in IPython notebooks.

 * `Transforming Data: <Transforming_Data>`_
   How to transform data within HoloViews containers, e.g. by collapsing across dimensions.
 (Coming soon!)